DaProphet76/Rift-Breakers-Codex/world_bible/systems/resonance_tier.md

 Terminal classification.

-Subjects experience severe psychological destabilization, intrusive cognition, self-harm or violence, and in some cases possession events due to open habitation channels.
+Subjects experience severe psychological destabilization, intrusive cognition, self-harm or violence, and in some cases demonic possession events due to open habitation channels.

 No successful stabilization has ever been recorded.
 All known cases end in death or demonic possession.